nijens/openapi-bundle/README.md

 The new exception handling component uses the [Problem Details JSON Object](https://datatracker.ietf.org/doc/html/rfc7807#section-3) format to turn an exception (or `Throwable`) into a clear error response.

 If you want to implement your own exception handling?
-Simply change `enabled` to `false`.
-This will disable the exception handling component of the bundle.
+Change `enabled` to `false`.
+It will disable the exception handling component of the bundle.

 #### Customizing the Problem Details JSON Object response of an exception
-Through the exception handling configuration of the bundle you are able to modify the response status code and problem JSON response body of any `Throwable`.
+Through the exception handling configuration of the bundle, you can modify the response status code and problem JSON response body of any `Throwable`.
 See the following example for more information.

 ```yaml